Per-client State Visibility with StateView

 }

-// ...On the example above, the attributes field is only visible to clients that contain this Player instance on their StateView with tag 1, whereas the position field is visible to all clients that contain this Player instance on their StateView.
+// ...In the example above, the position field is only visible to clients that contain this Player instance in their StateView with tag 1, whereas the health field is visible to all clients that contain this Player instance in their StateView.

-The following table shows the relation between type annotations and the visibility of each field on the client-side:
+The following table shows the relation between type annotations and the visibility of each field on the frontend:

 | Annotations | Without view.add() | view.add(instance) | view.add(instance, 1) |